gsbdarc/rf_bootcamp_2025/docs/day4.md

 {: .note }
 > Before we continue, let's take the pulse of the class.
 With a show of hands, was yesterday's class a) too fast, b) too slow, or c) about right?

 **One other thing for you to note: we'd love to get your feedback on this mini-course.
-We'll be circulating a survey at the end; if you fill it out, you'll be entered into a raffle for a $50 Coupa coffee gift card.**
+We'll be circulating a survey at the end; if you stay and fill it out, you'll be entered into a raffle for a $50 Coupa coffee gift card.**

 ## Review: Submitting Batch Jobs on the Yens